Himangshu30/IT-S-PYTHON-MY-LAD/README.md

 # If you like the project:
 - Star this Repo - [Awesome Python Scripts](https://github.com/Himangshu30/IT-S-PYTHON-MY-LAD)

-- Follow me on GitHub - [Himangshu Sarkar](https://github.com/hastagAB)
+- Follow me on GitHub - [https://github.com/Himangshu30]